 Heating and cooling your home uses the most energy.
-Replacing your central air and heat system with a more efficient one is a way to use less energy.
-But you can also reduce your power bill by adding insulation to the attic and crawl space.
+Replacing your central air and heating system with a more efficient unit is one way to use less energy.
+Another way is by adding insulation to the attic and crawl space.
 Doing this is easily one of the most cost-effective, energy-saving improvements you can make.
-An air conditioning professional can help you choose the right insulation for your A/C.
+An air conditioning professional can help you choose the right insulation for your home.

 Reduce Pool Pump Run Time

-Swimming pool pumps are easily one of the worst offenders in the average home for energy consumption.
-Florida Power & Light recommends running your pump for shorter periods on time during the summer and winter seasons.
+Swimming pool pumps are easily one of the top offenders for energy consumption.
+Florida Power & Light recommends running your pump for shorter periods of time during the summer and winter seasons.
 You can also reduce your power usage by installing a smaller, more energy-efficient pump to lower your pool’s electricity usage even further.
-For an example, the Energy Star rated pump uses 70% less power than a standard pump reducing your yearly bill by up to $300.
+For example, the Energy Star rated pump uses 70% less power than a standard pump reducing your yearly bill by up to $300.

 Go Solar Energy

 Reduce your carbon footprint by generating your own electricity with solar panels.
-This installation is costly but will pay for itself over time.
-There are tax credits to encourage homeowners to invest in solar panels.
+The installation can be costly but will pay for itself over time.
+There are even tax credits to encourage homeowners to invest in solar panels.
 Before you start, look into the details to see if solar panels are worth your investment.
 SolarReviews has a free calculator that uses your zip code and utility company to provide an accurate solar savings analysis.
 Check it out here: Solar Panel Cost and Savings Calculator.

 Interactive Tour for Your Home

-Each home is quite different when it comes to saving money on home energy consumption.
-There are so many variables that can have an effect on its energy efficiency.
-Because of this, My Florida Home Energy offers a free interactive tour of your home.
-This tour focuses on energy efficiency that allows you to use the specifics of your home.
-This tour shows a room-by-room summary of your energy efficient living advice using technology and conservation.
-There is also additional helpful resources and support to assist you further in saving money on your home energy bill.
+Each home is quite unique when it comes to saving money on home energy consumption.
+There are so many variables that can have an effect on energy efficiency.
+Due to this, My Florida Home Energy offers a free interactive tour of your home.
+This tour focuses on energy efficiency and allows you to enter details specific to your own home.
+It will then show a room-by-room summary of your energy efficient living and provides advice using energy saving technology and conservation good habits.
+There’s also additional helpful resources and support to assist you further in saving money on your home energy bill.
 Visit: My Florida Home Energy to start your home tour.

 We hope these money saving tips help you reduce your home energy and monthly electric bill.
-The last thing you want to do is go without air conditioning in Florida.
+The last thing you want to do is go without air conditioning in Florida halfway through summer.
 Don’t worry though, with energy efficient recommendations like these, you can continue to enjoy your cool A/C air.